ArchitectRichard Meier & Partners Architects

 ReferencesRichard Meier & Partners Architects

-From the architect.
+Text description provided by the architects.
 The High Museum of Art is a major public building and art repository that responds to the typological and contextual aspects of the museum's program.
 The city of Atlanta's progressive building tradition, as well as its role as a developing cultural center, had a strong influence on the design.

 The corner site, at the junction of Peachtree and Sixteenth streets about two miles from downtown Atlanta, places the museum at an important location for Atlanta's development and within a pedestrian-oriented neighborhood with good public transportation access.